Using Dynamic Safety Margins as Control Barrier Functions: Preliminaries

 \subsection{Control Barrier Functions}

-Control barrier functions are real-valued functions that certify the control invariance \cite{blanchini1999set} of their zero-superlevel set. \begin{definition} \cite{ames2016control} A continuously differentiable function $h: \sD_x \to \R$ is a \emph{control barrier function} (CBF) if there exists a class $K_{\infty}$ function $\alpha:[0,\infty) \to [0,\infty)$ such that
+Control barrier functions certify the control invariance of their superlevel set.
+Traditionally, CBFs are real-valued functions \cite{ames2016control} and, when multiple CBFs need to be imposed simultaneously, the control-sharing property presented in \cite{xu2018constrained} ensures their compatibility.
+In this work, we combine these ingredients to present a general, vector-valued CBF. \begin{definition} A continuously differentiable function $h: \sD \to \R^{n_c}$ is a \emph{control barrier function} (CBF) if there exists $\alpha \in \cK$ for which, $\forall \bm{x} \in \sC$, $\exists \bm{u} \in \sU$, such that